 The Google Pixel 2 XL brought with it a great deal of excitement at launch, with a sense of ambitious design, embracing the 18:9 display and moving things forward, as well as adding that water proofing to keep pace with the best out there.

 While the design is good, it's not as adventurous as the Samsungs of this world.
 The Pixel 2 XL won't quite turn heads for the right reasons.
-While the shift in display aspect brings some glamour, like the iPhone X, it hangs onto bezel that it should have perhaps tried to eliminate for more radical looks.
+While the shift in display aspect brings some glamour, it hangs onto bezel that it should have perhaps tried to eliminate for more radical looks.

 But all eyes will be drawn to the colour balance on that display.
 Daily use feels lacklustre: the app icons just don't look like the right tone and showing the phone to people they immediately assume you're on battery saving mode or night light, when you're not.
 That's not an experience you get when watching movies where things are much better, although that's an experience you'll have to hunt for.

 The result is that the Pixel 2 XL feels like a device that hasn't quite delivered.
 It's a twist in design that's not as effective as others, the screen doesn't look great and a camera that, although clever, only really keeps pace with others on the market.
 For an Android fan that's likely to be a disappointment: the Pixel 2 XL was supposed to be the device to fend-off the iPhone X. As it is, it doesn't feel like it's a strong enough rival.

 That makes it hard to highly recommend the Pixel 2 XL, not at its £799 asking price.
 If Google can fix the display using software to make it more joyous to use every day, then this would become a more exciting phone, but launching into a market of great devices, this model isn't Pixel perfect.